+3.1.3 PDF Brief Format
-3.1.3 PDF or Word Format.
-The brief must be attached as a single PDF or Word document with any "red lines" and comments removed.
-The Cardozo FAME Center Intellectual Property Law Moot Court Competition Staff will not assemble parts of a brief into a whole document.

-Competitor Affirmations should be attached to this email as a separate file.
-Failure to submit the brief in PDF or Word format will result in a ten (10) point deduction from the Competitor's brief submission's final score.
+The brief must be attached as a single PDF.
+The Cardozo FAME Center Intellectual Property Law Moot Court Competition Editor will not assemble parts of a brief into a whole document.
+Competitor Affirmations should also be attached to the brief submission email as separate files.
+Failure to submit the brief in a PDF format will result in a ten-point deduction from the team's final brief score.

+3.2 Opposing Teams' Briefs

+All briefs will be sent electronically via email to all registered competitors via the respective email addresses used to register each respective team at no later than 9:00A.M.
+EST on March 5, 2025.

+3.3 Late Submissions

-- 3.2 Opposing Teams' Briefs.
-All briefs will be sent electronically via email to all registered competitors via the respective email addresses used to register each respective team at no later than 11:00 P.M.
-EST on Wednesday, March 6th, 2024. - 3.3 Late Submissions.
-Teams who fail to submit their briefs on time will receive a penalty outlined in the table below, which may impact their ability to advance past the Preliminary Rounds.
-Any exceptions to this rule will be made at the sole discretion of the Cardozo Moot Court Honor Society Competition Editor and Editors-in-Chief.
+Teams who fail to submit their briefs on time will receive a penalty according to the table below, which may impact their ability to advance past the Preliminary Rounds.
+Any exceptions to this rule will be made at the sole discretion of the Cardozo FAME Center Intellectual Property Law Moot Court Competition Editor and Editors-in-Chief.

-Time Late (Hours : Minutes) Point Deduction
+Time Late (Hours: Minutes) Point Deduction

 00:01 to 24:00 20 points

 24:01 to 48:00 40 points

-48:01 to 72:00 60 points 60 points
+48:01 to 72:00 60 points

 72:01 or more Disqualification